revitalk/google-maps-api-template/README.md

-## This code was modified to allow info windows with text imported from Json files- revital Kaisar
+## This code was modified to allow info windows with text imported from Json files- revitalk

 # Harnessing the Google Maps JavaScript API the Right Way